marcobambini/gravity/README.md

 ## Features

+## To Do
+* Add support for modules
+* Code generation for ternary operator
+* Code generation for switch statement
+* Improve register allocation algorithm
+* Improve parser error handling

 ## Internals

 By design it has a clear distinction between the compiler itself (frontend and backend) and the runtime and the executable format is an highly portale JSON file (future version could include a binary representation).